cloudmesh-community/fa18-523-62/project-report/report.md

 statistical sources.

-For each team playing in the upcoming weekend fixtures, we are using Twitter streaming API in Python, to monitor and extract all tweets over the course of the entire week.
-This is repeated for 4-6 weeks in succession, to build the corpus of tweets.
-These tweets are fed to Natural Language Processing models to create features which serve as the predictors in the dataset.
+For each team playing in the upcoming weekend fixtures, we are using Twitter scraping API in Python called Selenium, to monitor and extract all tweets over the course of the entire week.
+This is repeated for first 12 gameweeks, to build the corpus of tweets.
+These tweets are fed to Natural Language Processing tool to create a feature which serve as the predictor in the dataset.
 The corresponding results of the matches will serve as the class labels.
-The results are only needed for the first 4 weeks which serve as the training dataset.
-Supervised Machine Learning algorithms are then trained on the training dataset.
-The trained algorithms are then used to predict the unseen results of the last week of the dataset which serves as the test data.
+With dataset with the statistics and tweet feature combined we run machine learning predictive algorithms to predict the results of the 13th gameweek.

 ## Related Work

+There were a few papers in which an attempt has been made to predict soccer results using machine learning techniques but just using the statistical data.
+However, owing to the intense competition in the English Premier league and the unpredictable nature of soccer results a great accuracy was never achieved.
+In Timmaraju et al. they used game statistics such as number of goals, shots on target, corners etc .
+They added another feature which was based on the recent form of the team in the last 5 matches.
+They were able to achieve the maximum accuracy of 66%.

+We however, didn't find any other paper which included external feature such as tweet sentiment.
+We are not too concerned about the accuracy of the models, but we tried to leverage the usability of tweet data and check if it improves our model in any way.

 ## Implementation